hashicorp/terraform-website/content/source/docs/enterprise/api/user-tokens.md

 ------------|------------
 `:user_id`  | The ID of the User.

+This endpoint returns the secret text of the created authentication token.
+A token is only shown upon creation, and cannot be recovered later.

+-> **Note:** You must access this endpoint with a [user token](../users-teams-organizations/users.html#api-tokens), and it will only create new tokens for that token's user account.

 Status  | Response                                | Reason
 --------|-----------------------------------------|----------
 [201][] | [JSON API document][] (`type: "authentication-tokens"`) | The request was successful